Ibogaine Treatment - An Overview

 Does It Hurt?

-Depending on the duration of the addiction and the substance of abuse there can be some withdrawal signs, ranging from 0 to 15% of what the person would have to suffer without ibogaine treatment.
-These pains can be well managed with adequate analgesics.
+Many ibogaine treatment centers claim that certain factors such as the time span of an addict’s addiction as well as the substance of abuse can permit some withdrawal signs.
+Ibogaine treatment centers state that theses percentages range from 0 to 15% of what a person would have to suffer through without ibogaine treatment.

 Former addicts may experience some insomnia after the treatment for up to 3 weeks, which is responsive to sleeping medication.